delger-azul/data-incubator-2016/README.md

 ## Modeling and Analysis

 ## Plots
-Plot 1: Aid and its coverage
+Plot 1: Aid and its media coverage
 I aim to show discrepancy between actual aid disbursed and news about aid and development assistance.

 Plot 2: Alignment with US and Aid